The log data for your Java app shows failures to connect to New Relic. You want to verify if the

 |Frequency of INFO message||Comments|

 |A few minutes||

 New Relic's Java agent can cache a significant amount of metric data when it cannot connect.
-Even if the outage lasts a few minutes, in general, this will not result in any loss of information in the New Relic APM UI.
+Even if the outage lasts a few minutes, in general, this will not result in any loss of information in the APM UI.
 You can safely ignore these messages.